Is Moving Tax Deductible in Canada & Other Ways to Save On Your Move

 Reading Time: 5 minutes

-But with the right steps and preparation, it is possible to maximize the efficiency of your move, minimize the expenses, and keep the stress levels from sending you over the edge.
-In today’s post we wanted to answer some important questions about moving and your tax return, give you a general idea of how much moving companies cost, and provide a few important useful tips to help you save on your upcoming residential move.
+With the right steps and preparation, it is possible to maximize the efficiency of your move, minimize the expenses, and keep the stress levels from sending you over the edge.
+Today, we want to answer some critical questions about moving expenses and what’s tax-deductible in a move.

-Because homeowners are always looking for ways to save, a question that inevitably comes up is whether moving expenses are tax deductible.
+Because homeowners are always looking for ways to save, a question that inevitably comes up is whether moving expenses are tax-deductible.
+If you’re wondering, can I claim moving expenses?, here’s the breakdown.

-In short, you can claim moving expenses, in certain scenarios, if you are moving for school or work.
-Of course, this rule comes with its own caveats and restrictions.
-The main one: your new residence has to be at least 40 km closer to your workplace or school than your old one.
+In short, you can claim moving expenses on your taxes in specific scenarios, if you are moving for school or work.
+Of course, this rule comes with its caveats and restrictions.
+The main one is that your new residence has to be at least 40 km closer to your workplace or school than your old one.

-Keep in mind, whether or not you will be eligible for a tax refund on your move, you should always keep all receipts and paperwork for anything you paid or signed, so there is a clear paper trail, and everything is accounted for in the moving budget.
+Keep in mind that, whether or not you will be eligible for a tax refund on your move, you should always keep all receipts and paperwork for anything you paid or signed.
+It is important to ensure that there is a clear paper trail and everything is accounted for in the moving budget.

 Employers will often offer to reimburse most or part of your moving costs.
-This is more beneficial than relying on a tax return because the employer will cover the value dollar for dollar, even if it’s not on the full cost of the move.
-With a tax refund, you will likely get a percentage of the amount on some of the costs associated, so your tax return is likely to be much lower than your reimbursement from the employer.
+This is more beneficial than relying on a tax return because the employer will cover the value dollar for dollar, even if it’s not on the move’s full cost.
+With a tax refund, you will likely get a percentage of the amount on some of the associated expenses, so your tax return is likely to be much lower than your employer’s reimbursement.

-If you are self-employed, you can claim moving expenses against your personal income, but you cannot claim it under income from stocks or investments.
+If you are self-employed, you can claim moving expenses on your taxes against your personal income, but you cannot claim it under income from stocks or investments.

-Keep in mind, not ALL moving expenses are deductible, even if you meet the above eligibility criteria.
+Keep in mind that not ALL moving expenses in Canada are deductible, even if you meet the above eligibility criteria.

 - Costs related to transportation: moving, hauling, packing, and replacement value protection or insurance.